cryptpad/cryptpad-api-examples/README.md

     * The collaborative session key.
     * If you don't provide one, users will join a new session.
 The API will provide a new session key that can be shared with other users to edit the same document.
     * See the **Managing keys** section for further details
+* `config.mode`: string - **optional**
+  * Specify if the document should be loaded in read-only mode or if it should be editable.
+  * Allowed values: "edit" or "view".
+Defaults to "edit".
+  * NOTE: To use a secure "view" mode, it is important to manage the "view key" correctly and pass it to `config.document.key`.
+If "view" mode is selected with the "edit" key, only the UI will lock the edition and a few changes in the browser's console could allow the user to edit the document. "view" and "edit" keys must use the CryptPad format to guarantee they link to the same document with the correct encryption key.
 * `config.documentType`: string
   * The name of the CryptPad application you want to use to edit this document.
   * This is the path found in the URL when editing a document on CryptPad (for example: `https:cryptpad.fr/pad/...`)